jpkleemans/vite-svg-loader/README.md

 ```

 ### Use with TypeScript
-If you use the loader in a Typescript project, you might get warnings like `Type 'string' is not assignable to type 'Component'`.
+If you use the loader in a Typescript project, you'll need to import your svg files with the `?component` param: `import MyIcon from './my-icon.svg?component'`.
-To fix this you'll need to add the type definitions to `src/vite-env.d.ts`:
+You'll also need to add the type definitions to `src/vite-env.d.ts`:

 #### `src/vite-env.d.ts`
 ```diff